owntuts/devviews/docs/socketio/hero/namespaces-rooms.md

 // connect to the sports namespace var sports = io('/sports');

+// Send a message to the server requesting to join the soccer room
+// socket.emit('join', 'soccer');

 // listen for messages from the server sports.on('message', function(data) {
   console.log(data);